Avuo/Magic-Mirror-Python/README.md

 # Magic-Mirror-Python

-A Python-based GUI for the Magic Mirror Raspberry Pi project
+A Python-based GUI for the Magic Mirror Raspberry Pi project: https://www.raspberrypi.org/blog/magic-mirror/

 This is a very simple Magic Mirror UI, written in Python for Raspberry Pi.
 The mirror fetches news and displays them along with the current time.